Updated: Sep 9

 This stage could be intense, requiring enormous discussion and brainstorming with the participant and family and other people involved.
 This stage facilitates exploring the vision of the participant for their future home and helps all involved to understand the full range of options as to how a participant can be supported in the community.

-The exploration stage is exploring all possible options, based on a participant’s strength, what he or she is capable of doing in conjunction with the support offered by a mix of formal, informal, and community supports, leading to a successful individualistic model of living.
+The exploration stage is exploring all possible options, based on a participant’s strength, and what he or she is capable of doing in conjunction with the support offered by a mix of formal, informal, and community supports, leading to a successful individualistic model of living.

-Hence this stage covers detailed aspects of where does a participant may wish to live, who to live with, how he or she needs to be supported.
+Hence this stage covers detailed aspects of where does a participant may wish to live, who to live with, and how he or she needs to be supported.